Skip to main content

 • level: number - optional, the level the filtering will be applied to

-• add: boolean - defines whether each next filtering will be applied to the already filtered data (true), or to the initial data (false, default)
+• add: boolean - optional, defines whether each next filtering will be applied to the already filtered data (true), or to the initial data (false, default)

 Example